 Expert Witness Experience

-- Invited to serve as Special Master for purposes of claim construction.
+- Special Master for purposes of claim construction.

-- Served as expert witness in several matters concerning professional obligations and reasonableness of attorneys’ fees.
+- Expert witness in several matters concerning professional obligations and reasonableness of attorneys’ fees.